Use this article to help you find your way around the Zendesk Explore interface.

 - Customization menus: Each menu detailed below performs a different type of

-customization (see Customizing queries).
+customization (see Customizing reports).

 Table 4.
 Customization menus Icon Task Visualization type: Change your chart type.
 The Visualization type menu icon will display the chart type you selected.
 If you have not yet selected a chart type, the Visualization type menu icon will show the auto-chart icon.
 See Visualization types reference.
 Chart configuration: The primary location for all of your chart formatting options.
 Customization options differ, depending on your chart type.
-See Customizing queries.
+See Customizing reports.
 Result manipulation: Perform calculations on already processed results, including totals, percentage difference, and more.
 See Result manipulation reference.
-Calculations: Create custom metrics and attributes to use in your query or in other custom elements.
+Calculations: Create custom metrics and attributes to use in your reports or in other custom elements.
 See Calculated metrics and attributes reference.

 Dashboard Builder (Explore Professional and Enterprise only)